EMBA Sponsorship

 Traditional candidates must have a minimum of 8 years work experience.

-All applicants employed by an organization must have a formal letter of sponsorship from their employer, signed by a supervisor and submitted on company letterhead.
-The letter should:
+All applicants employed by an organization must have a sponsorship form submitted by their sponsor which:

-• Provide assurance that he or she will be able to take the time away from work to attend classes and handle approximately 20-25 hours of study during the week;
+- Provides assurance that he or she will be able to take the time away from work to attend all required program sessions;

-• Indicate the level of financial support the organization intends to provide (dollar amount, %, 0).
+- Indicates the level of financial support the organization intends to provide (dollar amount, %, None).

 Financial Support

-Financial support is not required for traditional candidates, but if candidates receive financial support, the letter of sponsorship should specify the amount.
+Financial support is not required for traditional candidates, but if candidates receive financial support, the sponsorship form should specify the amount.
 For approximately 30% of applicants, employers provide full or partial financial support.
 Some organizations cover all expenses, including travel; for others, support may be limited to tuition reimbursement or a fixed level of tuition contribution.
 Read Financing Your MBA if you do not have full financial support.
-Fellows candidates must have full financial support from their employers (see below for fellows requirements).
+Fellows candidates must have substantial financial support (at minimum 50%) from their employers (see below for fellows requirements).

 Company sponsorships and other external fellowships that exceed the cost of tuition and mandatory fees may reduce or replace any Wharton fellowships.